 The European Digital Innovation Hubs (EDIHs) will be established as part of the European Commission’s Digital Europe Programme to shape digital transformation over the 2021-2027 programming period.
 The programme is aimed at deploying new technologies and cybersecurity solutions; creating more high-performance computers; increasing advanced digital skills and assuring the widespread adoption of e-government tools by public administrations to improve public services.

-The EDIH network will support digital transformation in SMEs and public sector organisations by encouraging the adoption of the latest advances in the three key technologies of Cybersecurity, Artificial Intelligence and High-Performance Computing.
+The proposed network of EDIHs will support digital transformation in SMEs and public sector organisations by encouraging the adoption of the latest advances in the three key technologies of Cybersecurity, Artificial Intelligence and High-Performance Computing.
 EDIHs will serve as “one-stop-shops” with a research performing organisation at the core, providing access to technical expertise and experimentation, as well as innovation services, and the training and skills development necessary for successful digital transformation.

 The European Commission posts regular updates on the progress of the EDIH network on their dedicated website Shaping Europe’s digital future.